UCF Knights softball: The early years

 The UCF Softball Complex opened on March 14, 2006, with the Knights winning two games that day, a 10–9 victory over Marshall and a 7–3 win over Furman.
 In 2008, Gillespie would lead the Knights to their second conference tournament championship, their first in C-USA, and their second appearance in the NCAA tournament, by defeating #9 Houston.
 During the tournament, UCF defeated #1 Florida 1–0.
 In both 2010 and 2012, Gillespie led the Knights to the NCAA tournament.

-In the past decade, the Knights own nine no-hitters, including two perfect games.
+During this period, the Knights earned nine no-hitters, including two perfect games.
 The first two no-hitters in program history were perfect games, and four no-hitters were pitched by Allison Kime.
-Stephanie Best holds the club record for batting average with .384, home runs with 71 and triples with 13.
-After their careers at UCF, three Knights have played in the National Pro Fastpitch League (NPF); Stephanie Best, Allison Kime and Breanne Javier.
+In 2007, Kime recorded the most strikeouts for a pitcher in program history, earning 18 strikeouts against Florida State to help her team win a 1-0 12-inning victory against the Seminoles.